howion/notes/notes/logic-and-computation/20-propositional-derivations.md

 Any propositional formula $F$ is equivalent to some formula $F_\text{CNF}$ in CNF and some formula $F_\text{DNF}$ in DNF.

-The cannonical algorithms to build equivalent formulas in CNF and DNF are straightforward and simple.
+The canonical algorithms to build equivalent formulas in CNF and DNF are straightforward and simple.
 Curious reader may exercise or check out such algorithms.

 ## Def.
 Horn Formula